The Proud Trust is now operating digitally, as we make significant changes to how we operate in this time of international concern.

 DISC North East supports LGBT young people aged 11-25, and their families.
 We offer tailored support to encourage and enable young people to empower themselves, build confidence and reach their full potential.

-Jack is the central admin worker and IT support; he loves working with The Proud Trust to help create the supportive community he wished for as a young person.
+Jack is a Trans Health Care Navigator, creating resources to help young trans people advocate for themselves, as well as being the central administrator and IT support worker; he loves working with The Proud Trust to help create the supportive community he wished for as a young person.
 Outside of The Proud Trust, he is a writer and creative writing coach, with an MA in Creative Writing from Manchester Metropolitan University, and a fan of SF/F, tattoos, and roleplaying games.

 Emma joined The Proud Trust as a trustee in September 2016.
 She has worked as a manager within the voluntary sector and youth services since 2002; with responsibility for services that support young people across areas including: anti-trafficking, HIV, volunteering, advocacy, missing from home, LGBT youth groups, Sure Start and family support.